Programmable Boost LED Driver

 sites like Digikey and Mouser, unlike Nichia who do not distribute their

-a same-size 5x5 mm substrate and by adding a widened dome, allowing a maximum luminous
+a same-size 5x5 mm substrate and has a widened dome.
+With 19W drive,

-flux of just about 2400 lumens at maximum nominal drive (with the highest
+flux (at datasheet maximum) of just about 2400 lumens (with the highest

-efficiency 70 CRI LEDs) - this is twice as bright as the brightest XML-2.
-In
+efficiency 70 CRI LEDs) - this is twice as bright as the brightest XML-2

-addition, the XHP50 come in some very nice high CRI (>90) of different
+addition, the XHP50 also come in some very nice high CRI (>90) of

-announced at time of writing pushes this up to 2654lm max at up to
+announced at time of writing in end 2016, pushes the maximum brightness up

-165lm/W and again with up to 90+CRI (these may be a little difficult to
+165lm/W, and also comes in 90+CRI flavours (these may be a little difficult to

-strings of 2 LED dies on the same package, so now instead of a Vfwd of
+strings of 2 dies.
+Therefore instead of a V_fwd of

-~3V, we have an option of running it at 6V or 12V depending on PCB
+~3V, we have an option of running it at 6V or 12V depending on the PCB

 layout.
 So one cannot simply